Sometimes when my husband has been traveling, I

 Although jeans may never fit just right, I think we can call agree that like most mama-problems, jean problems should be a badge of honor.
 Although our bodies have been through the ringer, every loose-waisted, uncomfortable, white-knee’d pair of jeans is worth it.

-Your children won’t ever remember if your jeans didn’t fit quite right (except when they tease you about ‘mom-jeans’ as teenagers).
+Your children won’t ever remember if your jeans didn’t fit quite right (except when they get old enough to tease you about ‘mom-jeans’).

 They will remember YOU – kneeling to pray, soothe them, and talk face to face.